mrinterweb/activerecord-pg_array/README.md

 add_wolf(wolfy)            # ActiveRecord object wolfy's id is appended to wolf_ids add_wolf!(son_of_wolfy)    # wolf_ids appended with atomic update
 add_wolves([wolfia, 4])    # add multiple to wolf_ids.
-Note: irregular plural method name and mixed input remove_wolf(wolfia)        # wolf_ids is modified but not saved
-remove_wolf!(3)            # wolf_ids atomic removal
-wolves                     # looks up wolf objects with ids wolf_ids
+Note: irregular plural method name and mixed input add_wolves!([wolfia, 4])    # add multiple to wolf_ids and persists.
+Note: irregular plural method name and mixed input.
+Can take multiple arguments or an array. add_wolves!(wolfia, son_of_wolfy) # add multiple and persist.
+Can take multiple arguments or an array remove_wolf(wolfia)        # wolf_ids is modified but not saved remove_wolf!(3)            # wolf_ids atomic removal remove_wolves(3, wolfia)   # wolf_ids has two items removed but is not persisted.
+Can take multiple arguments or an array remove_wolves!([3, wolfia])  # wolf_ids has two items removed and is persisted.
+Can take multiple arguments or an array wolves                     # looks up wolf objects with ids wolf_ids
 ```